 Just because a person, or many people considers us “not good enough” for them (i.e. not their chocolate cake), it doesn’t mean we aren’t good enough.
 It simply means we are their vanilla cake.
 If our tweens and teens can start to incorporate this understanding of preferences, then they can begin to develop a belief that they are, in fact, good enough regardless of who likes them.

-When we are in an emotional mind, our emotions override our capability for rational thought.
-These are the times when all of us are susceptible to the deeper fears that we are somehow “not good enough.”
+When we are in an emotional-mind state, our emotions override our capability for rational thought.
+These are the times when all of us are susceptible to negative thoughts and the deeper fears that we are somehow “not good enough.”

-Our emotion mind can play tricks on us.
+Our emotion-mind can play tricks on us.
 To do so, it often distorts our thoughts in two ways that make us jump from “this person doesn’t want to be in a relationship with me” to “I am not good enough for anyone.”
+It is when our self-confidence plunges and we lose perspective.

-In addition to personalizing, the emotion mind often leads our tweens and teens to generalize.
+In addition to personalizing, the emotion-mind often leads our tweens and teens to generalize.
 They will generalize from one instance to all instances.
 If one person says they are not good enough, they may generalize this to believe all people think they are not good enough.
+Their insecurities will become heightened and a overall feeling of worthlessness can take over.

-So, how do we help our teens develop this wise mind understanding?
+So, how do we help our teens develop this wise mind understanding to combat not feeling good enough?

-When they feel validated, the intensity of their emotions will decrease enough to make room for more rational thought.
+When teens feel validated, the intensity of their emotions will decrease enough to make room for more rational thought.

 This is when we can teach them about cake preferences, personalization, and generalization.